Your Child’s Gut Microbiome

 Providing effective probiotic supplements for the young (right from infants) to the old is a motto of LoveBug Probiotics.
 LoveBug Probiotics have strong research and scientific base behind them—the team of doctors and scientists are continuously striving to figure out how each probiotic strain can be made even more effective.
 Their patented BIO-tract delivery technology is a testament to their intense research and dedication.
 It is because of this technology that the probiotics are able to make it through your harsh stomach acids and reach your digestive tract as soon as possible—giving them 15 times more survivability than the other supplements on the market.

-Instead of containing just one strain of probiotics in the supplements, you get a specialized blend of different strains to ensure that the health benefit is maximized.
+Instead of having just one strain of probiotics in the supplements, you get a specialized blend of different strains to ensure that the health benefit is maximized.
 The daily dose LoveBug Probiotic delivers approximately 3 billion colony forming units (CFUs) (aka the good microbes) to your kid’s gut.

 Next, you might be wondering – are our kids probiotics sugar-free?
 Yes!
 Gluten-free?
 YES again!
-The best part about our probiotic supplements is that they do not contain ANY undesirable ingredients.
+The best part about our probiotic supplements is that they do not have ANY undesirable ingredients.
 We are non-GMO and free of artificial flavors, chemicals, and allergens (like soy, nuts, and milk)—because there’s no place for any of those undesirables in your child’s precious microbiome.
 All of our probiotics are also proudly made in the US.

 Because your kids are special, we’ve created products formulated especially for their little bodies from newborn into adolescence.